Luna Negra Dance Theater: Company

 When the Harris Theater opened in 2003, it provided an aspiration for small dance companies such as Luna Negra.
 Luna Negra quickly achieved its goal of performing there, and it celebrated its tenth season at the Harris Theater in September 2008.
 In past seasons, it cohabitated with the Joffrey Ballet, Hubbard Street Dance Chicago, and Concert Dance Inc. at Ravinia Festival.
 The company also performed on the schedule at Ravinia without these other Chicago dance companies.
 In its summer 2008 season, Luna Negra was the opening performance for Ravinia Festival.

-In 2010, Luna Negra welcomed Gustavo Ramirez Sansano as its second artistic director in the company's history.
-Under Mr. Ramirez's leadership, Luna Negra continued to soar with works that challenged cultural representations and developed new possibilities for the company.
+In 2010, Luna Negra welcomed Gustavo Ramirez Sansano as its second artistic director.

-Closure

 In 2013, Luna Negra ceased operations due to financial stress.